MA Modern War Studies and Contemporary Military History

 - a recognised professional qualification with relevant work experience.

-In cases where candidates are applying on the basis of work experience, they may be asked to complete a short written assignment and/or attend an interview as part of the applications process.
+In cases where candidates are applying on the basis of work experience, they will be asked to attend an interview as part of the application process; in some cases, they may also be asked to produce a short sample of written work.

 Age is no barrier to learning and we welcome all applications from suitably qualified students.
 Due to their flexibility, our London-based MAs by research attract a wide variety of applicants from a range of backgrounds, including people in full-time employment and retirees.
 Our current students range in age from 21 to 75.